We had a chance to chat with Dr. Molimpakis about her startup, thymia.

 It’s a big thing for the states as well.
 And Germany and other areas.
 So yes, it’s, it’s on our roadmap.

-One of the biggest challenges we’re facing now is hiring and quickly enough to meet the growing demand.
+One of the biggest challenges we’re facing now is hiring quickly enough to meet the growing demand.
 And, of course, that’s, you know, to do with funding, and it’s to do with, you know, just how fast you can hire people we’re looking for.
 So we’re looking for technical people a lot.
 So we’re looking to triple our technical team.
 So there, you’re looking for machine learning engineers, back-end developers, and front-end developers looking for game designers to help us create more of the games.
-The illustration is very important, as well.
-But also a few people, obviously, on the commercial side, as we
+Then, of course, the illustration is very important, as well.
+But also a few people, obviously, on the commercial side.

-ll.
-But mainly it’s technical and scientific.
-So that’s one of the things we were concerned about initially, that engagement and people coming back to the platform might be an issue, particularly for people with major depression.
-And if they don’t, this is not going to work because it’s a longitudinal model.
+But mainly, it’s technical and scientific.
+So that’s one of the things we were initially concerned about: engagement and people coming back to the platform might be an issue, particularly for people with major depression.
+And if they don’t, this will not work because it’s a longitudinal model.
 But actually, we were amazingly, positively surprised by the reception.
 Over 95% of everyone interacting with the platform has enjoyed the experience.
-And over 85% of the users have said they would continue to play the video games just for fun, even without the output.
-And this was the same for 18-year-olds, as we have 75-year-olds, so those statistics are the same across all age groups, which was very positively surprised.
-So we thought, okay; maybe this is something that younger people will enjoy more of.
+And over 85% of the users have said they would continue playing video games just for fun, even without the output.
+And this was the same for 18-year-olds, as we have 75-year-olds, so those statistics are the same across all age groups, which was very positively surprising.
+So we thought, okay; maybe this is something younger people will enjoy more.
 Even 70-year-olds will enjoy it.

 Yeah, we’re seeing seniors embracing digital tools.
-Digital has been around for a while that you know, they get the benefits of it.
+Digital has been around for a while, and they get the benefits of it.
 So we see that.
 We very much appreciate your time today.
 Thank you so much for joining the conversation.

 We look forward to great things for you and your business partner, so we look forward to chatting with you in the future.